iotaledger/streams/docs/libraries/c/api_reference.md

 **Returns:** A string representation of the message Tangle Index

 #### drop_address(address)
-Drop a PacketPayloads wrapper from memory
+Drop an Address wrapper from memory

 | Param           | Type                          | Description                         |
 | --------------- | ----------------------------- | ----------------------------------- |